-The cost weights for the CDPS+Rx model listed in Table C for the TANF Adult, TANF Child and SSI populations below are the Version 3.0 cost weights.
-These became effective January 1, 2019 and were developed using the methodology described in Section 3.
-This set of weights represent the relative costs associated with the HealthChoices managed care benefit package and exclude the costs associated with the High-Cost Risk Pool, Home Nursing Risk Sharing, and the Specialty Drug Risk Mitigation devices.
+The cost weights for the CDPS+Rx model listed in Table C for the TANF Adult, TANF Child and SSI populations below are the Version 2.1 cost weights.
+These became effective January 2015 and were developed using the methodology described in Section 3.
+The cost weights for the Newly Eligible population below became effective July 2017.
+These weights are the Version 2.0 TANF Adult ages 19 and over cost weights, and will be used in the risk assessment of the Newly Eligible population until experience data becomes available for the development of population-specific cost weights.
+Both sets of weights represent the relative costs associated with the HealthChoices managed care benefit package and exclude the costs associated with the high-cost risk pool.

-The cost weights may need to be updated if significant changes are made to the CDPS+Rx (beyond the standard NDC and diagnostic code updates), or if substantial changes are made to the HealthChoices program, which could include the addition/exclusion of significant benefits or modifications to the covered populations or rate cell structure:
+The cost weights will need to be updated if significant changes are made to the CDPS+Rx (beyond the standard NDC and diagnostic code updates), or if substantial changes are made to the HealthChoices program, which could include the addition/exclusion of significant benefits or modifications to the covered populations or rating group structure: